aaslam-collab/New_York_Taxicab_BA_Forecast/README.md

 ## 🌄 Overview:
-The purpose of this assignment is to understand what the data is telling us from a business/data analysis viewpoint and to construct prediction model to forecast future earnings.
+The purpose of this assignment is to understand what the data is telling us from a business/data analysis viewpoint and to construct a prediction model to forecast future earnings.

 Starting from the business case, the data was inspected from a high to low-level approach.
 Once we get an understanding of the data of what the data is telling us, we can then start to model to predict future earnings.
 In this project, rather than using traditional modeling techniques such as using ARIMA or SARIMA models, several deep learning models were used instead.
 Models such as a basic dense model, Conv1D, and LSTM neural networks.
 After comparing the performance of  each model, a simple dense model was used for future predictions as it performed the best.
 As an additional bonus, a separate multivariate analysis was conducted with and without lag for further comparison and analysis.